APPLICATIONS

 GEOGRAPHICAL DISTRIBUTION AND INTERNATIONAL STUDENTS

-Midshipmen were admitted from every state in the Nation, as well as the District of Columbia, American Samoa, Guam, Northern Mariana Islands, and Puerto Rico.
+Midshipmen were admitted from every state in the Nation, as well as the District of Columbia, American Samoa, Guam, Puerto Rico, and the Virgin Islands.

-The Class of 2025 also includes sixteen international students from:
+The Class of 2026 also includes twelve international students from:

 COMPOSITION